TuanAnh0108/Arduino-Projects/README.md

    4. The bulb light is used effeciently in the communication, there is no issue for the bulblight like broken or too old.
    5. The bulb light need to represent correctly when turn on or off as for the information
    6. An LCD screen shows the available letter options and the letter users choose.
-   7. There will be options for users to choose between transmit to binary or morse
+   7. Function choosing between transmit to binary or morse
-   8. There will be options for users to convert from binary to english, morse to english
+   8. Function to convert from binary to english, morse to english
-   9. There will be options for users to send the message to the light bulbs
+   9. Function to send the message to the light bulbs
+   10. Manual scripts for helping user
+   11. The system is simple and cheap

 Design
 --------